-A commitment to providing exceptional patient care has earned Abington Memorial Hospital recognition as a major regional teaching facility that offers a full spectrum of clinical experiences and a rigorous academic program.
+A commitment to providing exceptional patient care has earned Abington Hospital – Jefferson Health recognition as a major regional teaching facility that offers a full spectrum of clinical experiences and a rigorous academic program.

-Abington has in its program each year more than 110 residents in family medicine, internal medicine, obstetrics and gynecology, surgery and dentistry.
-Residents rotating from university centers in orthopaedic surgery, plastic surgery, urology and neurosurgery add to the academic environment.
+Abington has in its program each year more than 130 residents in family medicine, internal medicine, obstetrics and gynecology, surgery and dentistry.
+Residents rotating from university centers in orthopedic surgery, otolaryngology, physical medicine and rehabilitation, plastic surgery, psychiatry, urology and neurosurgery add to the academic environment.
 All training programs are accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 Graduate Program Faculty

-More than 1,200 residents have trained at Abington Memorial Hospital, and many have remained on the staff following their residency or taken subspecialty training.
+More than 2,300 residents have trained at Abington Hospital, and many have remained on the staff following their residency or taken subspecialty training.

 Abington supports placement opportunities in all programs, and has enabled residents to obtain advanced graduate training.
 Abington has a teaching association with Temple University School of Medicine.